Samuelson reaches 2,000 points as UConn beats South Florida

+The third-ranked Huskies, who trailed by as many as eight points in the first half, eventually shook off their sluggish start to beat the Bulls 63-46.

+“I’ve got a very immature team, I think,” Auriemma said.
+“That shows up in the inconsistency some times.”

-STORRS, Conn.
-(AP) — Katie Lou Samuelson scored 19 points to reach the 2,000-point milestone and No. 3 UConn overcame a sluggish start to beat South Florida 63-46 on Sunday.
+Katie Lou Samuelson scored 19 points to become the 10th UConn player ever to reach the 2,000-point milestone.
 Megan Walker added 14 points and Napheesa Collier had 12 for the Huskies (14-1, 3-0 American), who have never suffered a conference loss in the AAC.

 Most Read Sports Stories